Skip Navigation

 What is required?

-We are looking for dynamic, enthusiastic individuals from all walks of life to take part.
-We want our participants to accurately portray the diverse communities that we live in and actively encourage people of all ages, genders, and cultural backgrounds to get involved.
+We want to accurately portray the diverse communities that we live in, and actively encourage people of all ages, genders, and cultural backgrounds to get involved.

-• willing to be recorded and give feedback to students
+• Willing to be recorded and provide feedback to students

 Will I be paid?

-You will be paid at the casual work, basic pay rate only for sessions worked.
-This does not include any training sessions undertaken.
+All SPs are paid at the casual work, basic pay rate for sessions worked.

 How do I apply to become an SP?